Lumavate-Team/documentation/TUTORIAL.rst

   Name of the Env you want to use with this profile:

-Select your "prod" environment,by typing the Env Name (in this case prod)
+Select your "prod" environmentby typing the Env Name (in this case prod)

 You will then see a list of Studios & Command Centers associated to this environment like below: